jpratt2/CucumberTemplateJava/README.md

      mvn test -Dcucumber.options="--name '^a'"

 NOTE: there is a ^ before the "a".
+This syntax of ^ only works in Windows if you are using Powershell.
 And again, a backtick is required before the -D if you use Powershell.

 ----